CMMC

 Examples of CUI

-CUI is one of those government definitions that is simple and yet often misunderstood, misapplied, and over-complicated by poor information and fear of losing contracts.
-The easiest way to identify CUI is through examples, and here are a few examples of CUI to help clear up the misconceptions.
+Controlled Unclassified Information (CUI) is one of those government definitions that is simple and yet often misunderstood, misapplied, and over-complicated by poor information and fear of losing contracts.
+The easiest way to identify CUI is through examples, and here are a few to help clear up the misconceptions.

 1. Controlled Technical Information: Examples of technical information include research and engineering data, engineering drawings, and associated lists, specifications, standards, process sheets, manuals, technical reports, technical orders, catalog-item identifications, data sets, studies and analyses, and related information, and computer software executable code and source code.